Still Me

 For decades, I’d guided teenagers through their first encounters with complex musical ideas.
 Now I was the confused student, and there were no practice exercises for mortality.
 You either understand that you’re dying, or you don’t.
 The doctor watched me with concern, clearly recognizing that I hadn’t truly processed what he’d told me.
 He seemed more shaken by the diagnosis than I was, at least for now.

 I thanked him politely, as if he’d just given me directions to the nearest coffee shop.
 My body moved on autopilot, shaking his hand, gathering my jacket, and walking through the antiseptic hallways toward the exit.
-I must have walked through the snow to my car, because I found myself standing beside it, keys in hand, wondering how I’d gotten there.
+I must have walked through the snow to my car because I found myself standing beside it, keys in hand, wondering how I’d gotten there.
 An hour earlier, I was a band director with a sore shoulder.
-At that moment, I had no idea who I was or who I would become.

 A dedicated musician, Mike has been principal tubist with the Anchorage Symphony for more than 30 years.
 His versatile career includes solo performances, operas, musicals, and concerts throughout Alaska.

 As a longtime music educator, Mike has dedicated his career to teaching high school students the power and beauty of music.
-His desire to reassure them that he was doing well during cancer treatment became the primary inspiration for his memoir, Finding Harmony.
+His desire to reassure them that he was doing well during cancer treatment became the primary inspiration for his memoir, Still Me..

 When he isn’t on the conductor’s podium or the symphony stage, Mike serves as a storytelling tour guide.
 He leads visitors through the rugged beauty of the Last Frontier, sharing the unique history and untamed spirit of Alaska.
 He brings that same Last Frontier spirit and narrative grit to the pages of his memoir.